IrexUB/SvissOdyssey/README.md

 # SvissOdyssey

 A 2D roguelike game made at the end of the first year at UCA.
+In this multiplayer game, players will have the objective of reaching the final boss, going through various rooms full of monsters to obtain loot and experience and solving puzzles.

 Authors:
 - Farouk AB